 At the end of October, London’s Hackney Council became the victim of a hack attack.
-Due to this breakdown in security, many residents were left locked out of essential services and payment portals.
+Due to this breakdown in cyber security, many residents were left locked out of essential services and payment portals, many working from home during the pandemic.
 While the UK National Cyber Security Centre (NCSC) is working to investigate this incident, the experts have their hands full, as the reliance on internet connections has increased our vulnerability to security breaches.

 Every small‐ or medium‐sized enterprise (SME) is working hard to pivot its business model to work in the time of Covid‐19 and the demands of social distancing.
 With teams working from home and over the internet, the vulnerability of companies to external attack is higher.